 Where the burning house stood is today the Airborne Museum with a Waco glider and a C-47 Paratrooper plane and many other items and pictures related to the airborne landings.
 We will have lunch in Sainte-Mère-Église before we go to Utah Beach to see the landing beach and the museum.
 On our way we will pass the village of Ste.
 Marie du Mont, the drop zone of the 101st Airborne, and visit the monument at Brécourt Manor.
 We will

 take a walk on Utah Beach before going to the small museum at Dead Man’s Corner.
 Captain Winters, 506th Easy Company (Band of Brothers), 101st Airborne, has donated his uniform and some of his equipment to the museum and it can be seen there.
+Here we will also visit the new interesting D-Day Experience Museum with its high-tech flight-simulator.
 At the end of the day we return to Bayeux.
 It is a small Norman town from the Viking age, and home to the renowned Bayeux Tapestry.
 The tapestry was commissioned more than 900 years ago by Bishop Odo of Bayeux Cathedral, who was the half-brother of William the Conqueror.
 The tapestry is still in Bayeux and

 you will have the opportunity to see this unique piece of cloth, measuring more than 70 yards long and 1 yard wide, and embroidered with